Resources - December 3, 2018

 Counseling and spiritual support for both the patient and their caregivers is also part of hospice care.
 Your care team can arrange for sessions to explore what death means to you and your loved ones, finding ways to help everyone say goodbye, and/or helping the patient plan their funeral or life celebration.
 And bereavement counselors will continue to offer support and guidance to the family after the death of their loved one.

-Whether you choose to receive hospice care in your home or in a health care setting, the patient will receive care 24/7.
+Whether you choose to receive hospice care in your home or in a health care setting, you can receive care 24/7.
 The hospice team, comprised of doctors, hospice nurses, social workers and others, will meet with the family to keep them informed about the patient’s medical condition and what to expect.
 Their goal is to help everyone come to terms and understand what is happening and why.
-The team welcomes your questions and your concerns.
+The team welcomes your questions and our concerns.
 They’re there to support the family as well as the patient.
 You are not alone.

-At Goodwin House we serve patients in the comfort of their private homes, in health care facilities and within our two residential communities.
+At Goodwin House, we serve patients in the comfort of their private homes, in health care facilities and within our two life plan communities–Goodwin House Alexandria and Goodwin House Bailey’s Crossroads.
 Our services are covered under Medicare, Medicaid and private insurance plans.

 Every life journey comes to an end.
 When it does, you can trust Goodwin House to support you and your family.
 We want to ensure you don’t feel alone or overly burdened during this emotional time.
 Our compassionate team works closely with patients and family to ensure a comfortable, peaceful end-of-life experience for everyone involved.
 Please contact us today to learn more about how we can support you.